MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/group-policy/get-started/group-policy-management-console/Delegate-Permissions-for-Group-Policy.md

 -   You cannot remove groups and users that inherit permissions from a parent container.

--   Some entries in the **Groups and users** drop\-down list, such as **System**, do not have an associated property dialog box, so **Properties** is unavailable for these entries.
+-   Some entries in the **Groups and users** drop-down list, such as **System**, do not have an associated property dialog box, so **Properties** is unavailable for these entries.

 ## How to delegate permissions for generating Group Policy Modeling data

 #### To delegate permissions for generating Group Policy Modeling data

-1. In the Group Policy Management Console \(GPMC\) console tree, click the domain or organizational unit \(OU\) for which you want to delegate Group Policy Modeling permissions.
+1. In the Group Policy Management Console (GPMC) console tree, click the domain or organizational unit (OU) for which you want to delegate Group Policy Modeling permissions.

 2. In the results pane, click the **Delegation** tab.